right-ui/right_ui/README.md

 - the name of a `:function` attr should be prefixed with `fn_`.
 - the name of a `:rest` attr should be `extra`.
+- the normal attrs should be placed at the end of list of attrs.
+For example:
+  - component-specified attrs
+  - `class`
+  - `inner_block`
+  - `extra`

 ### How to expose component